aaron13100/404solution/README.md

 ## Version 1.6.0 ##
 * Improvement: Allow the default 404 page to be the "home page."
 * Improvement: Add a debug and error log file for Dave.
+* FIX: No duplicate captured URLs are created when a URL already exists and is not in the trash.

 ## Version 1.5.9 ##
 * FIX: Allow creating and editing redirects to external URLs again.